maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 ### 2. Volunteer Devs

-Another great idea came from [Stephanie Walter]() on Twitter:
+Another great idea came from [Stephanie Walter](https://stephaniewalter.design/) on Twitter:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">True, but at some point there will always be single points of failures.
 I still like the idea of providing something simple to organizations, I just wonder how technical most people in those are.
-I wonder if there&#39;s some places to put in touch organizations with devs to help</p>&mdash; St�phanie W. (@WalterStephanie) <a href="https://twitter.com/WalterStephanie/status/1243516998790889473?ref_src=twsrc%5Etfw">March 27, 2020</a></blockquote>
+I wonder if there&#39;s some places to put in touch organizations with devs to help</p>&mdash; Stephanie W. (@WalterStephanie) <a href="https://twitter.com/WalterStephanie/status/1243516998790889473?ref_src=twsrc%5Etfw">March 27, 2020</a></blockquote>

 Since even dealing with the unfamiliar landscapes of Github and Netlify might be a big ask for many non-technical organizations, it might be worth considering the help of volunteer developers.